abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/06-Create a SQL database.md

    ![](./images/az-900-69.png)

-1. Wait for the deployment to get succeeded.
+1. Wait for the deployment to succeed.

 ### Task 2: Test the database